Apps and SDKs for capturing and streaming from mobile devices

 Larix Screencaster sources are included in Larix Broadcaster SDK.

 For those who need to add live streaming functionality into their mobile apps, we provide Larix Broadcaster SDK.
 You can create your own mobile apps or just customize our apps to your use cases.

 All Larix SDKs include

 - Larix streaming library.

 - Source code of Larix Broadcaster and Larix Screencaster.

 You pay us as long as you need our software updates and our technical support.

 Visit documentation reference page to learn more about Larix apps setup and usage.

-Check Larix SDK FAQ with most popular questions about mobile streaming technologies.
+Check Larix Broadcaster FAQ with most popular questions about mobile streaming technologies.